 Knife River is a tiny town located in the state of Minnesota.
 With a population of 212 people and just one neighborhood, Knife River is the 496th largest community in Minnesota.

-When you are in Knife River, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Knife River’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Knife River is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Knife River is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Knife River who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Knife River is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Knife River’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.